fralau/yamlpp/README.md

 ### General principles

-> All language constructs are expressed as valid YAML keys, prefixed with the symbol **`.`**.
+1. All language constructs are expressed as valid YAML keys, prefixed with the symbol **`.`**.
-> They "run, transform the tree and disappear".
+They "run, transform the tree and disappear".
 1. All other keys in the source file are plain YAML.
 2. Values can be any YAML valid value.
 3. They can also be a string containing a [Jinja statement](https://jinja.palletsprojects.com/en/stable/).
-   If the result string is a valid Python literal (a list or a dictionary), then YAMLpp will convert it.
+   If the result string is a valid Python literal (a scalar, or a list or dictionary), then YAMLpp will convert it.
-4. The output is a YAML file where all YAMLpp constructs have disappeared, and have been replaced by a new tree.
+4. The output is a YAML tree where all YAMLpp constructs have disappeared.

 **YAMLpp obeys the rules of YAML syntax:**
 - It provides declarative constructs without breaking YAML syntax.
-- It allows modular, reusable, and expressive constructs to create YAML files
+- It allows modular, reusable, and expressive constructs that create YAML files